JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Plots.pdf(p, "myplot")
 ```

+More information about outputting figures can be found in the
+[Output](@ref output) section of the Manual.

 ## Plot Attributes

 In the previous section we made plots... we're done, right?
 No!
 We need to style